exceptionless/Exceptionless.Java/README.md

 </dependencies>
 ```

+## VSCode Users

+We are using [Project Lombok](https://projectlombok.org/) to automatically generate a lot of code.
+Intellij can give you IntelliSense by default but for VSCode you may have to install [this extension](https://marketplace.visualstudio.com/items?itemName=GabrielBB.vscode-lombok).

 ## General Data Protection Regulation

 By default the Exceptionless Client will report all available metadata including potential PII data.
 You can fine tune